endjin/Endjin.RecommendedPractices.NuGet/docs/adr/0001-practices-via-nuget.md

 It also has some downsides:

-- problems in the build are harder to diagnose because things are less transparent
+- problems in the build can be harder to diagnose because things are less transparent
 - if a project needs an extensibility point that doesn't yet exist, there's greater friction as we need to produce a new version of this NuGet package
 - there are some constraints around where exactly a NuGet package can inject itself into the build process (e.g., it appears it can't do anything that runs at the exact same moment that `Directory.props` would have run)